nnnnnnn0090/MonoCPP/README.md

 # monoString

-Implementation for handling string type used in Unity in c++
+Implementation for handling string type used in Unity in C++